Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 Both platforms help B2B teams identify and engage target accounts.
 But neither starts with the question that determines whether any ABM program works: how good is the data underneath it?

-ZoomInfo is an AI-powered GTM platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 That data fuels ZoomInfo's GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.

 It captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next ABM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
 Your team can use this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.